phukyxia2021/Squirrel-And-Chestnuts-Game/README.md

 # SquirrelAndChestnutsGame
-The Squirrel and Tigers game is programmed by using Python.
+The Squirrel and Chestnusts game is programmed by using Python.
 The game uses the Pygame library.
 To play games, you can use a keyboard or computer mouse.
 In the process of building the game there will be shortcomings.